Freely explore the fields and mountains. Exploring the charm of "BC Cross Country"

 What is the unfamiliar term "BC Cross Country"?

-There are many different types of skiing, including alpine, cross-country, ski jumping, telemark, freestyle, and freeride.
-Skiing
+Skiing encompasses many genres, including alpine, cross-country, ski jumping, telemark, freestyle, and freeride.

 Backcountry?
 Cross-country skiing?
-It's a term that can be difficult to imagine what you're doing.
+It's a term that's difficult to imagine what it entails.

 That's because BC cross-country skiing is a Japanese-made English term that refers to "walking skiing," which is called Nordic BC in Europe.
 Of course, you can do it not only by walking, but also by skiing.